-6. Full specifications and methods of analyses of the finished product, as well as stability study and data including storage conditions.

-7. Six samples of the product as well as samples of the outer package and product's label.

-8. Abstracts of scientific references brochures and international scientific periodicals testifying to the efficacy and safety of the product.
+- j.
+Full specifications and methods of analyses of the finished product, as well as stability study and data including storage conditions. - k.
+Six samples of the product as well as samples of the outer package and product's label. - 1.
+Abstracts of scientific references, brochures, and international scientific periodicals testifying to the efficacy and safety of the product.

-Section VIII.
-Other Certification and Testing Requirements:
+SECTION VIII.
+OTHER CERTIFICATION AND TESTING REQUIREMENTS

-A. General Standards for Food Products Imports
+1. General Standards for Food Products Imports

-SFDA strictly applies GSO regulations and standards on imported foods products.
-If GSO regulations and standards are not available, it applies its own issued regulations and standards.
-In the absence of Gulf and Saudi issued regulations and standards, SFDA applies Codex or supplying countries standards such as FDA, EU and other developed countries standards.
-The table below lists the main GSO and Saudi standards that all U.S. food products exporters should take into consideration when considering exporting to Saudi Arabia.
+The SFDA strictly applies GSO regulations and standards on imported foods products.
+If GSO regulations and standards are not available, the SFDA applies its own issued regulations and standards.
+In the absence of GSO and Saudi-issued regulations and standards, the SFDA applies Codex or supplying countries standards such as FDA, EU and other developed countries standards.
+The table below lists the main GSO and Saudi standards that all U.S. food products exporters should take into consideration when exporting to Saudi Arabia.

 U.S. exporters are encouraged to consult closely with their Saudi importers on detailed product requirements prior to shipment.

-Standard Title Standard No Conditions of storage facilities for dry and canned foodstuffs GSO 168 The maximum limits for antioxidants permitted for use in food products GSO 1059 Maximum limits for pesticide residues in agriculture food products part 2 GSO 383 The two pieces aluminum round cans used for canning food, Beverages & stuff GSO 1793 Round, metal, installation, used for canning stuffs : determinations, dimensions GSO 1797 and capacities Edible casein and caseinates GSO 1374 Sweetness permitted for use in food SASO 1548 Emulsifiers, stabilizers and thickeners permitted for use in food staffs GSO 381 Flavoring permitted for use in food stuffs GSO 707 Preservatives permitted for use in food products GSO 356 Permitted food additives in edible oils and fats GSO 19 Coloring matter used in food stuffs GSO 23 Salts of sulpharous acid used in preservation of food stuffs GSO 175 Labeling of prepackaged food stuffs GSO 9 Limits of radioactivity levels permitted in foods stuff part -1 GSO 988 Benzoic acid, sodium ,benzoate ,and potassium benzoate used in preservation of food stuffs GSO 172 Refrigerated cabinets for the sale and/or display of food products, part 1: general requirement GSO 1686 Code of practice for the prevention and reduction of lead contamination in GSO CAC foods RCP56 Food packages - part1 : general requirements GSO 839 Food packages - Part 2: Plastic package - General requirements GSO 1863 Food packages made of aluminum foil SASO-2173 Expiration periods of food products GSO 150 Principles for food import and export inspection and certification GSO CAC/GL 20 Antioxidants permitted for use in food products GSO 357 http://www.gso.org.sa/standards/public/standardsList.seam http://www.saso.gov.sa/en/eservices/Pages/standardSearch.aspx (for SASO standards)
+Standard Title Standard No Conditions of storage facilities for dry and canned foodstuffs GSO 168 Maximum limits for pesticide residues in agriculture food products part 2 GSO 383 The two pieces aluminum round cans used for canning food, Beverages & stuff GSO 1793 Round, metal, installation, used for canning stuffs : determinations, dimensions GSO 1797 and capacities Edible casein and caseinates GSO 1374 Sweeteners permitted for use in food SASO 1548 Flavoring permitted for use in food stuffs GSO 707 Additives permitted for use in food stuffs GSO 2500 Labeling of prepackaged food stuffs GSO 9 Limits of radioactivity levels permitted in foods stuff part -1 GSO 988 Refrigerated cabinets for the sale and/or display of food products, part 1: general requirement GSO 1686 Code of practice for the prevention and reduction of lead contamination in foods GSO CAC RCP56 Food packages - Part1 : General Requirements GSO 839 Food packages - Part 2: Plastic package - General requirements GSO 1863 Food packages made of aluminum foil SASO-2173 Expiration periods of food products GSO 150 Principles for food import and export inspection and certification GSO CAC:GL

-The above standards are copyrighted documents and can be purchased by logging into GSO webpage:
+The above standards are copyrighted documents and can be purchased by logging into GSO webpage at the GSO Standards Store.

-B) Certificate of Animal Slaughtering Requirements According To Islamic Law
+2. Certificate of Animal Slaughtering Requirements According To Islamic Law

-Poultry and livestock slaughtering has to take place in an officially licensed slaughterhouse and in accordance with Islamic slaughtering procedures in GSO number 993/1998 "Animal slaughtering Requirements According to Islamic Law".
-Per the standard, a Certificate of Islamic Slaughter must be issued for all meat and poultry products entering the Kingdom of Saudi Arabia and the GCC countries.
-This certificate is issued by Islamic institutions recognized by Saudi Embassy or Consulates in the United States.
+Poultry and livestock slaughtering has to take place in an officially licensed slaughterhouse and in accordance with Islamic slaughtering procedures prescribed in GSO number 993:1998 "Animal slaughtering Requirements According to Islamic Law".
+Per the standard, a Certificate of Islamic Slaughter must be issued for all meat and poultry products entering the Kingdom of Saudi Arabia and other GCC countries.
+This certificate is issued by Islamic institutions recognized by the Saudi Embassy or Consulates in the United States.
 Information related to the approved Islamic institutions may be obtained from the Saudi Embassy in Washington or the nearest Saudi Consulate (New York, Houston, or Los Angeles).
 Such certificates contain language certifying Islamic slaughter.
 The following language was taken from a recently issued Islamic Slaughtering certificate issued in the United States: